Guilhermekauan-2003/Guilhermekauan-2003/README.md

-- 👋 Hi, I’m @Guilhermekauan-2003
+- 👋 Hi, I’m @Guilherme
-- 👀 I’m interested in works
+- 👀 I am interested in jobs and knowledge
-- 🌱 I'm currently learning programming logic
+- 🌱 I'm currently learning programming logic and the JavaScript language

 <!---